Mark-Ball/portfolio-site/README.md

 As visitors to the site may use a multitude of devices, the website has been designed to function well on screens of different sizes.

 This has been accomplished by the use of CSS Flexbox, which allows control over the positioning of elements in response to a change in screen size.
 The website is designed to display correctly on a device as small as an iPhone 5/SE, which has a width of 320 pixels.
-When the screen width is over 1100 pixels, the elements of the website no longer expand to fill the space, instead leaving whitespace on the left and right of the screen.
+When the screen width is over 900 pixels, the elements of the website no longer expand to fill the space, instead leaving whitespace on the left and right of the screen.

 By checking that components are displaying correctly on the smallest smartphones and wide screens such as desktop monitors, the website is viewable by the widest audience.

 ### Three Versions

 Three versions of the website have been produced and saved on different branches in Github.
-The versions are as follows:
+These versions are:

 - 'master' branch with the base version
-- 'dark' branch with a version with a dark colour scheme
+- 'dark' branch with a dark colour scheme
 - 'no-graphics' branch with the banner graphics removed

 Alternate versions can be viewed by typing 'git checkout {branch-name}' in the terminal.
 For example to view the 'dark' branch, type: